 The only thing that takes longer than coding something from scratch, is attempting to debug a complex data system.
 Startups tend to have a high turnover of engineers and as a result, those who remain, are left attempting to work with code they’ve never seen before.
 As engineers ourselves, we know this conundrum way too well, which is why our platform is configuration-based, making situations such as this much easier to handle.

-Datorios’s “as code” development for data pipelines with ready-made and user-defined data transformations guarantees easy pipeline maintenance regardless of the size or complexity of your data stack.
+Datorios’s “as code” development for data pipelines with ready-made and user-defined data transformations guarantees easy pipeline maintenance and effective data consolidation regardless of the size or complexity of your data stack.
 You can benefit from the experience of another team by utilizing premade templates and professional help from industry veterans who saw the hardships of numerous data flows and developed tools to help you avoid them.
-From offering expert help developing your first pipeline to delivering the complex tools required to shorten development processes, now the ideology of getting data pipelines as a service has become a reality.
+From offering expert help to developing your first pipeline to delivering the complex tools required to shorten development processes, now the ideology of getting data pipelines as a service has become a reality.

 Resources for Startup Scalability & More

 The idea that sparked what is now Datorios, was the idea to offer any business the ability to implement a sustainable, scalable data infrastructure to rule over any ETL configuration.
 That was our seed, and the platform you see here today is that beautiful flower – if we do say so ourselves.
 We spent the time, human power, and resources to develop our solution so your business doesn’t have to.